top of page

 The day we brought Ef home, leaving behind the place where he had lived, and began a new chapter of hope.
 A short Norwegian note at the start explains that the first scenes were filmed that day.
 The final scenes, filmed three weeks later, show Ef in his new school uniform as we return to bring milk to his younger brother, six years old, the same age as Peter.

-Encouraged by his openness, I later submitted a written report summarizing my suggestions.
-To my great surprise and gratitude, the Governor kindly sent me two beautifully crafted commemorative coins issued in honour of His Majesty King Bhumibol Adulyadej.
-That thoughtful gesture remains the most meaningful recognition I have received in my many years in Thailand.
+Shortly after he received my report, the Governor graciously sent me two beautifully crafted commemorative coins issued in honour of His Majesty King Bhumibol Adulyadej.
+That thoughtful gesture remains the most meaningful recognition I have experienced in my many years in Thailand.

-Later, when M.L.
-Panadda Diskul served as Assistant Minister to the Prime Minister, he delivered a truly inspiring speech on the government’s dedication to integrity and good governance.
+Some time later, when M.L.
+Panadda Diskul served as Assistant Minister to the Prime Minister, he delivered a truly inspiring speech on the government’s commitment to integrity and good governance.

-I warmly encourage you to watch this speech — it captures the same spirit of sincerity and public service that made my meeting with him so memorable.
-It is truly worth listening to.
+I warmly encourage you to watch this speech — it reflects the same sincerity, dignity, and dedication to public service that made my meeting with him so memorable.

 2012 - A New Beginning for Peter: Changing to Varee Chiangmai School